You can now move domains across directories without removing users from the domain or losing access to users' assets.

 If you have chosen to create an Enterprise ID identity type directory, you are done.
 Go ahead and set up your domains in the Admin Console.

-If you have chosen to create a Federated ID identity type directory, Adobe will need to provision this directory before you can proceed with any more operations on it.
+If you have chosen to create a Federated ID identity type directory with an identity provider other than Microsoft Azure or Google, Adobe will need to provision this directory before you can proceed with any more operations on it.
 However, you don't need to wait around while Adobe provisions the directory.
 You can go ahead and set up your domains in the Admin Console.

-Provisioning Federated ID type directories typically takes up to 48 hours.
+Provisioning Federated ID type directories using the custom SAML-based method typically takes up to 48 hours.
 You are notified by email when it is done.

 After you receive the email from Adobe confirming that your directory is provisioned, configure the SAML settings for the directory.